alxtsg/Images-diff/README.md

 * `gmPath`: The path of GraphicsMagick executable.
 Useful when GraphicsMagick is not in PATH environment variable.
 * `differenceTheshold`: The maximum mean squared error (MSE) can be tolerated for each comparison.
+* `abnormalImagesDirectoryName`: The directory name where abnormal images will be copied into.
+The directory will be created automatically under the directory which containing images for analysis.
+If it is not specified, abnormal images will not be copied.

 ## Examples ##